Undergraduate field courses

 Main field courses:

-The course provides comprehensive introductory training in all aspects of geological fieldwork, including rock and mineral identification, structural measurement and interpretation, igneous, sedimentary and metamorphic processes, and geological mapping.
+The course provides comprehensive introductory training in all aspects of geological fieldwork, including rock and mineral identification, structural measurement and interpretation, igneous, sedimentary and metamorphic processes.
+For students on geologically-biased degrees, this is supplemented by an introduction to geological mapping.
 The course takes place in Almeria Province, southeastern Spain, in May.

 This 10 day fieldtrip focuses on the spectacular structural and sedimentary geology of the Spanish Pyrenees.
 We spend the first part of the trip looking at regional-scale thrust faults and basins in Catalonia, which formed during the building of the Pyrenean mountains 40-50 million years ago.
 The second part of the trip looks at the sedimentology and complex deformation history of the area around the town of Ainsa in neighbouring Aragon.
 This trip is designed to show how mountain building, erosion and deposition shape the geology we see around us, and trains students to 'read' the geological history of a region from structural and sedimentological observations.